yishn/Blackroom/README.md

 # Blackroom

-A lightbox image viewer for the desktop.
+A butter-smooth lightbox image viewer for the desktop.
 This is a work in progress.

 ![Screenshot](screenshot.png)